 - Motivation, references, and curriculum vitae – 5 points maximum

-2. Shortlisted candidates are asked for an distant interview.
+2. Shortlisted candidates are asked for a distant interview.
 The interview aims to consider the applicant’s knowledge, motivation, and language skills (5 points maximum).
-Candidates who do not participate in the online interview are not accepted onto the program.
+Candidates who do not participate in the online interview are not accepted into the program.